aurajs/aura/README.md

 ### Core

 The `core` implements aliases for DOM manipulation, templating and other lower-level utilities that pipe back to a library of choice.
-Aliases allow to switch libraries with minimum impact on your application.
+Aliases allow switching libraries with minimum impact on your application.

 ### Sandbox